The Unreasonable Apple - On photography’s place in the art world

 Photography is Easy, Photography is Difficult

-Yale MFA Photography Graduation Book, 2009
+Yale MFA Photography Graduation, 2009

 It’s so easy it's ridiculous.
 It’s so easy that I can’t even begin – I just don’t know where to start.
 After all, it’s just looking at things.
 We all do that.
 It’s simply a way of recording what you see – point the camera at it, and press a button.
 How hard is that?
 And what's more, in this digital age, its free - it doesn't even cost you the price of film.
 It’s so simple and basic, it's laughable.